VIAME/VIAME/doc/code-style.rst

     expresses programmer intent more explicitly, which allows the compiler to catch more errors.

+- :a:`[misc.postfix]`
-- Avoid use of postfix increment and decrement unless the old value is needed.
+  Avoid use of postfix increment and decrement unless the old value is needed.

   .. admonition:: Rationale: